umbrand/brand/README.md

 ## Creating a new node

 Nodes can be written in any language.
-Nodes are launched, and stopped, in the `run.sh` script.
+Nodes are launched and stopped by the supervisor.
 Conceptually, a node should [do one thing and do it well](https://en.wikipedia.org/wiki/Unix_philosophy).
 Nodes are designed to be chained together in sequence.
 It should not be surprising if an experimental session applying real-time decoding to neural data would have on the order of 6-12 nodes running.

 At a minimum, a node must: